-But if you’re still not sure if crowdfunding is right for you, we’ll be giving you 10 advantages (and a couple of disadvantages) of crowdfunding worth thinking about.
+If you’re still unsure about whether crowdfunding is the right option for you, we will be providing you with 10 advantages (and a couple of disadvantages) of crowdfunding worth thinking about.
 Learning about the benefits of crowdfunding might help you better understand what possibilities it holds!

 You don’t need an amazing credit score.
 You don’t need to beat out the competition for the attention of the few venture capitalists that may be interested in your idea/product.
 And you don’t need to give up equity or land yourself in a ton of debt.